nuke-haus/mapnuke/README.md

 * __Sprite__ - The sprite to use in summer.
 Use transparent_pixel.png for your summer sprite if you don't want anything to render in summer.

 * __Winter Sprite__ - The sprite to use in winter.
 Use transparent_pixel.png for your winter sprite if you don't want anything to render in winter.

+* __Size__ - How large the sprite is.
+This value is used to determine if it's too close to the edge of the province or overlaps another sprite.

+* __Culling Radius__ - This value is used to remove potential sprite placement positions near the sprite.
+This helps with reducing overlap between sprites.

+* __Cull Sprite Positions__ - This boolean value determines whether a sprite should ever cull nearby sprite positions.

 * __Spawn Chance__ - Value between 0 and 1, 0 being nonexistent and 1 being very common.